Liongchenglex/excel-assistant/README.md

 ## Project Overview

-The Excel Table Processor is an application designed to streamline and automate complex Excel operations.
-This tool bridges the gap between raw Excel data and actionable insights by leveraging cutting-edge AI technology to generate Excel formulas and VBA scripts.
+The Excel Table Processor is a user-friendly application designed to empower Excel users by bridging the knowledge gap in table transformations.
+It provides clear, step-by-step guidance to help users achieve their desired table layout or structure.
+Users can choose their preferred method of transformation, whether through traditional Excel formulas or VBA macros, offering flexibility and ease of learning.

 ## Key Features